dfbarrero/aiCourse/assignments/heuristics/heuristics.md

 Perform the following tasks:

 1. Get familiar with the simulator.
-Run the simulator with the command `python r2p2.py`. it will create a plain scenario with a robot teleoperated by the arrows keys.
+Run the simulator with the command `python r2p2.py`.
+It will create a plain scenario with a robot teleoperated by the arrows keys.

 2. Run the Path Planning scenario as follows: